 Do you have a chronic overuse injury?
 Shin splints for two years?
 Plantar fasciitis for five?
 Then you are probably thinking, “Inflammation is not @#!!$% a valuable warning signal!”
 It’s more like an annoying car alarm.

 Right you are.
-Sort of.
+Sorta.

-What’s going on in a repetitive strain injury like runner’s knee or tennis elbow or Achilles tendinitis is not really inflammation, per se, except perhaps in the earliest stages,8 but erratically painful degeneration910 — tissue rot, which has more in common with arthritis than inflammation.
-The chemistry of these situations is very different than classic inflammation, and in particular involves relatively little immune system activity.
-The most obvious implication of this is that medicines intended to suppress immune system activity — the anti-inflammatories — are obviously not going to work well.
-And they don’t.
+What’s going on in a repetitive strain injury like runner’s knee or tennis elbow or Achilles tendinitis is not really inflammation, per se, except perhaps in the earliest stages,16 but erratically painful degeneration1718 — tissue rot, which has more in common with arthritis than inflammation.
+The chemistry of these situations is very different than classic acute inflammation, and involves little immune system activity.
+This has led the popular idea that tendinitises are not inflamed, and many a smug phsyiotherapist (and my own past self) has “mansplained” that fun fact.

 So what of ice, then?
 The most basic of all anti-inflammatory treatments?
 Ice can relieve many kinds of pain temporarily by numbing nerve endings, of course.
 But does it do anything else?

 But it is reasonable to speculate that icing could stimulate miscellaneous minor tissue healing processes.
-Virtually any stimulatory input to the body, up to a point, can provoke a healthy, adaptive response — the use-it-or-lose-it principle.
+Most stimulation and stress, up to a point, can provoke a healthy and adaptive response — the use-it-or-lose-it principle.
 Stress a tissue, and it will probably get a bit tougher.
-Maybe.11 In broad strokes, that is probably the only plausible therapeutic mechanism of icing.
-Ice may simply be one of the easiest delivery systems for a bit of non-toxic stimulation — a way to stimulating tissue without overloading it, while simultaneously getting some temporary pain relief from numbing).
+Maybe.21 In broad strokes, that is probably the only plausible therapeutic mechanism of icing.
+Ice may simply be one of the easiest delivery systems for a bit of stimulation (while simultaneously getting some temporary pain relief from numbing).

 What if ice actually doesn’t do anything for inflammation?
 What if it actually made it a little worse?
 Could you even tell?
 There is actually research that shows this.

-A small 2013 study for severe muscle soreness had “unexpected” results, according to the researchers: it seemed to do more harm than good.12 The icing victims had higher blood levels of molecules associated with muscle injury and they felt more fatigued.
+A small 2013 study for severe muscle soreness had “unexpected” results, according to the researchers: it seemed to do more harm than good.22 The icing victims had higher blood levels of molecules associated with muscle injury and they felt more fatigued.
 Icing had no effect on recovery of strength, or any biochemical sign of inflammation.
 A small study, to be sure, but how good can icing be if it can generate this kind of data?

-That study was specifically focussed on post-exercise muscle soreness, a very specific biological situation that is essentially impossible to treat.13 Even if this data is right, it doesn’t necessarily mean that ice is bad news for other kinds of pain and injury.
+That study was specifically focused on post-exercise muscle soreness, a very specific biological situation that is essentially impossible to treat.23 Even if this data is right, it doesn’t necessarily mean that ice is bad news for other kinds of pain and injury.
 Icing probably has different effects depending on the situation (which should be very clear after the last couple sections), and it’s particularly clear that it has useful effects on severe inflammation following trauma.

 But this is sobering news for ice enthusiasts.
-It is possible that the main effect of ice is temporary numbing, which actually just makes it difficult to tell if you’re actually a little better or a little worse an hour later.
+It is possible that the main effect of ice is temporary numbing, which just makes it difficult to tell if you’re actually a little better or a little worse an hour later.
 It’s hard to judge a subtle change after a big one!